jarpatus/logknockd/README.md

 * ```sequence``` - Array of filters which must be matched in correct sequence in order for commands to be ran.
 Capturing groups can be used to capture information for the commands to be ran.
 * ```cmds``` - Array of commands to be ran if sequence was completed.
 Captured groups from last match are used as parameters, {0}, {1}, {2}... can be used in command to represent captured values.

+# Clients
+Simple port knocking clients do exist for many plateforms.
+E.g. for Android Knock on Ports seem to work well.

 # Examples

 ## OpenWrt